How to Improve Your Relationships With Suppliers

 9. Talk with your suppliers about other opportunities to work together

-During your regular meetings with your suppliers, discuss opportunities to help one another.
+To improve your supplier relationships, discuss opportunities to help one another during your regular meetings.
 Perhaps you could trade referrals or introduce one another to key players in non-competing industries.
 Now more than ever is the time to get innovative with your suppliers.

 10. Leverage rebate management software